 - the area feels firm/stiff or hard

-- In severe cases, blisters may occur on the affected area
+- In severe cases, blisters may appear on the affected area

-Trench foot, OSHA states, is a condition where the feet are exposed to cold, wet conditions for extended periods of time.
+OSHA states that this is a condition where the feet are exposed to cold, wet conditions for extended periods.

 - The affected area will experience redness, numbness, swelling, and blisters in worst-case scenarios.